Aboriginal and Torres Strait Islander cadetships

 Cadetships are offered throughout the year, so register your interest today - email RecruitmentHR@resources.qld.gov.au.

 The department's Aboriginal and Torres Strait Islander Futures team can provide information and support in applying for cadetship opportunities.
-Please call 3199 7395 for assistance.
+Please phone 07 3199 7395 for assistance.

 During the cadetship, you will need to maintain satisfactory progress towards the successful completion of your degree.